 Put your name and contact information on your gear, boat, and board.
 The U.S. Coast Guard often finds boats, boards, and gear on the Bay.
 By having your contact information on your gear, the Coast Guard can contact you right away to make sure you are safe, preventing them from making a search effort if it’s not needed, and can reunite you with your lost gear.

 Contact the U.S. Coast Guard if you lose your gear.
 Once you are safe, call the Coast Guard at 415-399-3451 to report your missing gear.
-This step will safe the Coast Guard time and money that might otherwise be spent searching for a missing person they fear has been separated from their equipment and needs rescue.
+This step will save the Coast Guard time and money that might otherwise be spent searching for a missing person they fear has been separated from their equipment and needs rescue.

 The Water Trail’s programmatic approach to meaningfully enhancing the accessibility of water access to the Bay is guided by the San Francisco Bay Area Water Trail Accessibility Plan, which provides a blueprint for how to make the Water Trail program when viewed in its entirety, accessible to persons with disabilities.
 The final Accessibility Plan was released in January 2015, that document is linked above.

 The Water Trail program has provided a variety of grants and planning support to develop accessibility enhancements to boat launches around the Bay.
 You can always send us feedback about accessibility at launch sites by contacting us.

 In addition to reviewing the site-specific information on accessibility that is provided on this website for individual Water Trail sites, interested persons can take advantage of a variety of outdoor recreational programs that provide universal access to the Bay.
 The following is a list of some Bay Area programs and resources that provide water-related accessible outdoor opportunities or additional information.